department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 ## Eligibility

-### Who can be honored with a headstone or a grave or niche marker?
+### Who can be honored with a headstone, grave marker, or niche marker?

 Review eligibility requirements for: